ReWyne/vu2018-1/DESIGN OVERVIEW.md

     - **Related files:**
     - **Key related functions:**
 - `vu-permissions.php`
-    - **Description:** Defines the base taxonomy, etc. information necessary for implementing the frontend and backend administrator panel features responsible for giving post access permissions by user group
+    - **Description:** Defines the base taxonomy, etc. information necessary for implementing the frontend and backend administrator panel features responsible for giving post access permissions by user group.
+(User groups are a new concept introduced for managing file ownership.
+Each post has an associated user group, and users can only edit said post if they are a member of that user group, or an admin.
+Users can be a member of multiple user groups)
     - **Key functions:**
     - **Notes:** The **vu_user_group** taxonomy, like all taxonomies, creates new taxonomy terms whenever existing taxonomy terms attempt to be added to the user/post/etc, which merely reference the real thing.
 Call vu-util.php/vu_get_real_object_terms() to get the actual taxonomy terms attached to a post/taxonomy.
     - **Related files:** vu-alter-user-group.php, vu-add-group-for-user.php, vu.choose-user-initial-group.php